 In this article, you’re going to learn: what is a debt snowball method?
 And how to use it to actually pay off multiple debt obligations.

 But the main problem most debtors face is, they don’t know the effective way to pay multiple debts.
-Which make them confused about different debt pay-off methods like consolidation, settlement, and many others.
+Which makes them confused about different debt pay-off methods like consolidation, settlement, and many others.

-If you’re under debt then knowing the methods to pay it off is the bible.
+If you’re in debt then knowing the methods to pay it off is the bible.
 And one of these methods is called the debt snowball method.

 So here is the exact breakdown of what you’ll learn about this method.